 Out by the Farmhouse Pond the Little Grebes are still present, as are 100+ hirundines, these House Martins and Swallows forming autumn parties as they prepare to head south for the winter:

 Fewer Meadow Pipits about today, but the recent ploughing is still pulling in hundreds of Gulls into the River Thame valley, although nothing more interesting than Lesser Black-backed and Black-headed Gulls today.
+16 Lapwing and big mixed flocks of Jackdaws and Carrion Crows joined the feeding frenzy, while this Red Kite performed nicely for my camera:

 Having checked The Fences I head east through the fields towards the river, hearing singing Chiffchaff en route.
 Perhaps because it is September and the skies are filled with migrants that could come out of the blue, or perhaps it is just because I had breakfast before coming out, but either way I feel compelled to check this area and a tingle of expectation at the thought of doing so.